mapprotocol/docs/pay/overview.md

    token, and signs the on-chain transaction. `PaymentRouter` atomically splits the transfer:
    99.2% to the merchant address and 0.8% to the fee collector in a single transaction.
-4. **Webhook delivered** — the backend detects the `PaymentProcessed` on-chain event, verifies the amount, marks the invoice `confirmed`, and POST the `invoice.paid` event to the merchant's configured webhook URL.
+4. **Webhook delivered** — the backend detects the `PaymentProcessed` on-chain event, verifies the amount, marks the invoice `confirmed`, and POST the `payment.confirmed` event to the merchant's configured webhook URL.

 ## Architecture